 Field-hunting tip

-Look in phosphate-rich sedimentary iron formations, hydrothermal veins country — that is the host setting where marićite typically forms.
+Look in phosphate-rich sedimentary iron formations, hydrothermal veins country, the host setting where marićite typically forms.
 If you start seeing siderite, quartz, vivianite in float, you are in the right ground.
 Field specimens usually show a granular, massive, rarely in distorted prismatic crystals habit, so train your eye for that shape before scanning the outcrop.